 For a while in 1994-95, it was nearly impossible to turn on a radio without hearing one of Hootie & the Blowfish's hits, including "Hold My Hand," "Let Her Cry" and "Only Wanna Be with You."
-The roots rock band was fronted by lead singer Darius Rucker, seen here at the far right with the rest of the band at the American Music Awards in January 1995.
+The roots rock band was fronted by lead singer Darius Rucker.

 While the band released four follow-up records, it never recaptured the success it saw with its 1994 debut "Cracked Rear View."
-While the band is currently on indefinite hiatus, Rucker has found a second act as a country singer.
+With the band currently on indefinite hiatus, Rucker has found a second act as a country singer.
 He first released a solo R&B album in 2002, but later signed to Capitol Records Nashville and released his first country album in 2008.
 His first single off that album, "Don't Think I Don't Think About It," made him the first black artist to chart a No. 1 on the Hot Country Songs charts since Charley Pride in 1983.
 He has since recorded the No. 1 country hits "It Won't Be Like This for Long," "Alright," "Come Back Song," "This" and "Wagon Wheel," the last a Grammy-winner off his third country album, 2013's "True Believers."
 His most recent album, "Southern Style," was released on March 31, 2015.

 In 1993, the 4 Non Blondes broke through with the hit "What's Up?," often mistakenly called "What's Going On?" due to that line being repeated in the chorus.
 The song would be their one and only hit, with lead singer and guitarist Linda Perry (second from right) leaving the band in 1994 for a solo career.
 The rest of the band disbanded shortly after.